Publications

 PeSTo-Carbs: Geometric Deep Learning for Prediction of Protein−Carbohydrate Binding Interfaces

-Parth Bibekar, Lucien Krapp, Matteo Dal Peraro; Journal of Chemical Theory and Computation, 2024
+Parth Bibekar, Lucien F. Krapp, Matteo Dal Peraro; Journal of Chemical Theory and Computation, 2024

 PeSTo-Carbs Journal Cover